TenleyFest

 Having only just begun her career, Estrada has been very warmly received.
 She has performed for a wide variety of audiences at venues including Mr. Henry’s, Bossa Bistro, Jojo’s, The National Press Club, the Strathmore’s AMP and the Smithsonian Museum.
 In 2020, she won second place in Blues Alley’s Ella Fitzgerald vocal competition.
 In 2021, she was selected as one of the Strathmore’s six Artists-in-Residence.
 She looks forward to May, when she will have her designated month of performances.

-Amy Bormet – Verified Wines
+DJ – Verified Wines and Spirits

 Jodie Knox (Vocals) and Alan Etter (Guitar) – Le Chat Noir